 Bachelor's Degree in Food Service Management

 A bachelor's degree in food service management is often available in an entirely online format.
 Bachelor's degree majors exist in culinary management, culinary arts and food service management.
-Some degree programs are formatted as degree-completion programs intended for students that already hold an associate degree in culinary arts or a similar area.
+Some degree programs are formatted as degree-completion programs intended for students that already hold an associate's degree in culinary arts or a similar area.

 The bachelor's degree in food service management can be completed in four years, though completion programs usually only require an additional two years after earning an associate degree.
 Though most coursework can be done online, some schools require a few select classes that necessitate a brief campus residency.
 Field experience is also required and can usually be achieved at a student's current job or through an internship program.
 The online portions of the coursework afford students scheduling freedom and usually only require a computer with Internet access.